-- Place the heavy cream and white chocolate chips into a heatproof bowl.
+- Place 1/4 cup of heavy cream and 1 cup of white chocolate chips into a heatproof bowl.
 Heat in the microwave on a high power for 1 minute.

 - Let the white chocolate / heavy cream mixture sit for 1 minute to allow the heat from the bowl to continue to melt the white chocolate chips.

 - Stir until smooth, then set aside to cool for about 10 minutes.
 If you have any bits of chocolate left unmelted, heat in additional 10 second increments and stir until the mixture is smooth.

 - In the bowl of a stand mixer or a separate large bowl, beat 2 cups of room temperature butter on a low speed for 30 seconds with a paddle attachment or hand mixer until smooth.

 - Add in 1 Tbsp vanilla extract and 1/2 tsp salt.
 Beat on low until combined.

 - Pour in the cooled white chocolate and heavy cream mixture and mix on a low speed.

 - Gradually mix in 7 cups of powdered sugar on a low speed.
 Scrape down the sides and bottom of the bowl with a rubber spatula as needed.

 - Mix on a low speed until the ingredients are fully incorporated and the desired consistency is reached.
 If the frosting seems too thick, add in additional cream, 1 tablespoon at a time.
 If the frosting is too thin, add in more powdered sugar, a quarter of a cup at a time.

 - Stir by hand with a rubber spatula to make the frosting extra smooth at the end, then cover with plastic wrap and set aside until you're ready to use it.